 However, if your worries about their driving ability are more immediate, don’t wait to have this talk.
 The safety of your loved one and other drivers is what’s most important.

 Then, work together to come up with a list of transportation alternatives.

 There are several ways you can begin your conversation about giving up driving.
-If your loved one has a new or worsening health condition, see if they’ve asked their doctor if their medication or medical issue could impair their driving.
+If your loved one has a health condition, see if they’ve asked their doctor if their medication or medical issue could impair their driving.